Directed by Lesli Linka Glatter | Written by Matthew Weiner | 48 min

 By Colin Hart

-Character combos that have been underused or underserved now crackle with chemistry, and the whole episode has a calming sense of unity that had previously been missing.
+Character combos that have been hitherto underrated and underused now crackle with chemistry.
+Likewise, the whole episode has a calming sense of unity that had been missing in the earlier installments.
 In a sense, “5G” sets the standard for the rest of season one.

 At first glance, it will appear that Mad Men is still reveling in low-stakes entertainment.
 Peggy and Joan engage in some accidental office gossip, while account executive Ken Cosgrove gets a short story published in The Atlantic, sparking intense jealousy in his co-workers.
 Doesn’t sound too exciting, but everything is framed in such a way that we eagerly await what will happen next.